Program overview

 (Recruiter.com)

 Nearby Portland, Maine, the epicenter of sea aquaculture in the state, provides numerous internship possibilities.
-Moreover, a number of aquaculture businesses in Maine are undergoing periods of rapid growth, which means more opportunities for our students to intern — and maybe even end up with a job offer after graduation.
+Aquaculture businesses in Maine are undergoing rapid growth, which means more opportunities for our students to intern — building valuable career connections.

 Possible internship sites include: